awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Privileges include access options such as being able to read data in tables and views, write data, and create tables\.
 Use this command to give specific privileges for a table, database, schema, or function\.
 To revoke privileges from a database object, use the [REVOKE](r_REVOKE.md) command\.

-You can't GRANT or REVOKE permissions on an external table\.
-Instead, grant or revoke the permissions on the external schema\.
+You can only GRANT or REVOKE USAGE permissions on an external schema to database users and user groups that use the ON SCHEMA syntax\.
+When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE privileges to an AWS Identity and Access Management \(IAM\) role\.
+For the list of privileges, see the syntax\.

-For stored procedures, the only privilege that can be granted is EXECUTE\.
+For stored procedures, the only privilege that you can grant is EXECUTE\.

 ## Syntax<a name="r_GRANT-synopsis"></a>